Back to all posts

 If you are coming to Mexico City for the 2026 World Cup, the easiest mistake is choosing your stay around one stadium day.

-For most World Cup 2026 visitors, do not base the whole stay around Mexico City Stadium unless the match is the only reason you are in Mexico City.
-Locals still know it as Estadio Azteca, so you may hear both names when asking for directions.
+For most World Cup 2026 visitors, do not base the whole stay around Mexico City Stadium unless the match is almost the entire trip.

 Choose a livable central base instead: